roke75/livekset/README.md

 # Livekset App

-Livekset App is a cross-platform application for controlling OBS sources when stremaing a football match.
+Livekset App is a cross-platform application for controlling OBS sources when streaming football matches.

 ![screenshot](screenshot.png)